JoshKaufman/ursa/README.md

 public and private keys, and it can generate new private keys (aka keypairs).

-The usual public-encryption / private-decryption operations are always done using padding mode `RSA_PKCS1_OAEP_PADDING`, which is the recommended mode for all new applications (as of this writing).
+The usual public-encryption / private-decryption operations by default use padding mode `RSA_PKCS1_OAEP_PADDING`, which is the recommended mode for all new applications (as of this writing).
 Note that this mode builds-in a random element into every encryption operation, making it unnecessary to waste time or effort adding randomness in at a higher layer.
+This default may be overridden to use the older mode `RSA_PKCS1_PADDING` if needed.

 The less well-understood private-encryption / public-decryption operations (used for building signature mechanisms) are always done using padding